Skip to Content

 Strategic Importance & Connections with Other Guidebook Sections

-EWEB’s long-term power supply decisions must be made within the context of state and regional climate policy and changing regulations, rising energy demands via customer decarbonization / electrification efforts, and the physical realities of a changing climate on temperatures and hydro conditions.
+EWEB’s long-term power supply decisions are made within the context of state and regional climate policy and changing regulations, rising energy demands via customer decarbonization / electrification efforts, and the physical realities of a changing climate on temperatures and hydro conditions.
 Additionally, EWEB must live our values and maintain a focus on affordability.

 The climate benefits of electrification depend on both the cost and the carbon content of electric power.
 Keeping rates low is climate action.
 If the shift to low-carbon power supplies causes a material increase in electric rates, customers will feel less incentive to electrify, and the overall cost burden on average customers will increase.
+Since power purchases represent the largest share of each customer dollar EWEB receives, this is especially important when thinking about how we source our power.

 Your EWEB Bill - Where Does Your Dollar Go?
 (2024) Figure 1: Your EWEB Bill - Where Does Your Dollar Go?
 (2024)

-Content currently included in v2.0:
+Content currently included in v3.0:

 • EWEB’s 2020 and 2021 Electrification Studies showing expected load growth through 2040